h-janes/flask-sitemapper/README.md

     return sitemapper.generate()
 ```

-### Master sitemaps
+### Sitemap Indexes
-Master sitemaps, or sitemap indexes, are sitemaps that list other sitemaps.
+Sitemap indexes are sitemaps that list other sitemaps.
 These are used if a single sitemap would be too large, or sometimes for organisational purposes.
-You can create a master sitemapper by specifying `master=True` when initialising your sitemapper.
+You can create a master sitemapper, which generates a sitemap index, by specifying `master=True` when creating the instance.

 Note that sitemap indexes have a different syntax to regular sitemaps, so it is important to provide this argument.
 ```python